The value of storage in electricity distribution: The role of markets: Numerical experiments

-We obtain the following results.
-All cost reductions are expressed in percent of the total cost of Experiment~1. \begin{enumerate} \item \textbf{Relying only on grid investments yields the highest total cost}.
-Experiment~1 allows only for investments in grid expansion, resulting in total costs of \$678.9~million. \item \textbf{Allowing for storage investments reduces total costs by~4.7\%}.
-Experiment~2 allows for grid and storage investments, which reduces total grid investments from 160MW to 120MW in exchange for a 19.3MW storage investment.
-Market participation is constrained in this experiment, modeling the status quo, which leads to storage experiencing 7.0 discharge cycles per year on average during contingencies and none during normal operations.
-Effectively, storage is thus kept sitting idle at a high state-of-charge for the vast majority of the time and discharged only when necessary to meet peak load. \item \textbf{Allowing for market participation reduces total costs by an additional 2.0--4.5\% and does not trigger increased generation investment.} Experiment~4 allows for arbitrage on wholesale markets and participation in the ISO-NE capacity market, which increases storage utilization to 150 discharge cycles per year during both normal operations and contingencies, but does not trigger any additional storage investment.
-Importantly, storage operations are virtually \emph{identical} in normal operations and contingencies.
-This suggests that there would be little value in adopting operations to contingencies.
+Experiment~1 allows for investment in grid expansion only, bars market participation, and results in a total cost of \$678.9~million, which serves as a benchmark for comparison with all other experiments.
+Experiment~2 allows for grid and storage investments, which reduces grid investments from 160MW to 120MW in exchange for a 19.3MW storage investment.
+Total costs are reduced by~4.7\%.
+Market participation is constrained in this experiment, modeling the status quo in Massachusetts, which leads to storage experiencing 7.0 discharge cycles per year on average during contingencies and none during normal operations.
+Effectively, storage is thus kept sitting idle at a high state-of-charge for the vast majority of the time and discharged only when needed to meet peak electricity demand.